d104601/book-search-engine/README.md

 # Book Search Engine

+## Description
+Google API based application for booksearch.
+The application is built with React, MongoDB, Node.js and Express.js.
+Originally built with RESTful API and refactored to GraphQL API built with Apollo Server.

 ## Installation
 No additional installation required for this application basically.

-This application requires "Node.js" and npm packages listed in package.json to run the application in local server.
+This application requires "MongoDB" server, "Node.js", and npm packages listed in package.json to run the application in local server.
 To run application in local server, please follow as below:
 1. Clone this repository.
 2. Enter following in command line in the same directory to install required packages.
 ```